-Upon adoption of IFRS 9 there were no changes to the measurement of the Company's financial instruments which include: cash, reclamation bonds and other receivables which are classified as financial assets at amortized cost and accounts payable and accrued liabilities and due to related parties which are classified as financial liabilities at amortized cost.
+The Company's financial instruments include: cash, reclamation bonds and other receivables which are classified as financial assets at amortized cost and accounts payable and accrued liabilities and due to related parties which are classified as financial liabilities at amortized cost.
 The carrying values of other receivables, accounts payable and accrued liabilities and due to related parties approximate their fair values due to the short period to maturity.
 Reclamation bonds are non-interest-bearing, have no maturity date and carrying values approximate fair value.

-The Company's financial instruments are exposed to certain financial risks, including interest rate risk, liquidity risk, currency risk, credit risk and other price risk.
+The Company's financial instruments are exposed to certain financial risks, including liquidity risk, interest rate risk, currency risk, credit risk and other price risk.
 The Company's exposure to these risks and its methods of managing the risks are summarized as follows: